-Associate Professor of Politics; Chair of Environmental Studies
+Associate Professor of Politics; Chair and Departmental Advisor for Environmental Studies

 Rafi Youatt is Associate Professor of Politics at the New School for Social Research (NSSR) and Eugene Lang College, and is curently chair of Environmental Studies.
 His work explores the multiple ways that politics works across, through, and in spite of species differences.
 His first book, Counting Species examined the politics of global biodiversity.
 His current book project explores the intersection of interspecies relations and international relations in American borderlands.

 PhD 2007, University of Chicago, Political Science

 MA 2001, University of Chicago, Committee on International Relations